Gran Turismo 6: Commercial

 For the week of launch in Japan, after two days of sales, Gran Turismo 6 had 204,784 physical sales - the game in second place had 117,432 sales for the whole week.
 These sales helped almost to double the sales of the PS3 console compared to the previous week.
-Among the Famitsu 2013 Top 100, a listing of the top 100 Japanese retail software sales for the year of 2013 from data collected by Famitsu's parent company Enterbrain, the game ranked number 24, with 282,686 physical retail sales within Japan.
+Among the Famitsu 2013 Top 100, a listing of the top 100 Japanese retail software sales for the year of 2013 from data collected by Famitsus parent company Enterbrain, the game ranked number 24, with 282,686 physical retail sales within Japan.
+Gran Turismo 6 was the 7th best selling game of 2015 on the PlayStation Store.
+In December 2014, the game won the gold award for sales of half a million in Japan.

 The game was the bestseller in France, Germany, Norway, Finland and New Zealand, number 2 in Australia and Italy, number 3 in the UK, Sweden, Denmark and Greece, and number 4 in Spain and South Africa.
 It was the 42nd highest selling game of 2013 across all formats in the UK, with it also being the biggest selling single-format racing title of the year.
 The game initially fared less well in North America, just making the top ten.
-The game was still in the top ten of the European PSN download sales chart at the end of June 2015.
-The game remained in the European and North American charts top ten at the end of January 2015.
-On July 25, 2015, some 19 months after release, the game was still at 12 in the UK full-price sales chart, from August 2015 the game was instead eligible for the UK budget sales chart, where it remained in the top 20, and continued to sell well until mid-January 2016.
-Gran Turismo 6 was the 7th best selling game of 2015 on the PlayStation Store.
-In December 2014, the game won the gold award for sales of half a million in Japan.